The church in Eyam, circa 1890.

 Through these years the holiday continued to be observed in other parts of America.
 It fell out of favour after the American Revolution, but returned to favour some years afterwards.

-American magazine Harper’s Weekly ran a similar anti-Irish image, titled The Usual Irish Way of Doing Things, in 1871.
+Harper’s Weekly ran a similar anti-Irish image, titled The Usual Irish Way of Doing Things, in 1871.

 Fawkes was tortured for some time before his confession, and the damage done to him can be seen in his shaky signatures below.
 The first is under torture, and the second is eight days after torture:

-On the 31st of January, 1606 Fawkes either fell or jumped from the platform where he was supposed to hang, and broke his neck before he could be executed as intended.
+st of January, 1606 Fawkes either fell or jumped from the platform where he was supposed to hang, and broke his neck before he could be executed as intended.

-Today the 5th is celebrated in Britain with bonfires and fireworks as Guy Fawkes Night.
+th is celebrated in Britain with bonfires and fireworks as Guy Fawkes Night.

 An 1850s painting of the couple X